·

 Hotel Staff:

-• Additional Services: If hotel staff go above and beyond to accommodate your needs or provide exceptional service, consider offering a larger tip.
+• Additional Services: If hotel staff go above and beyond, consider a larger tip to acknowledge their effort.

 beautiful swimming pool in tropical resort , Phuket, Thailand.